 Where can I obtain the official map and guide brochure?
 Trail brochures may be obtained from a number of locations.
 Many museums and visitor centers along the trail distribute our free brochures.
 The Places To Go page provides a sample of some of the sites along the trail that may carry our publications.
 See our publications page to download brochures directly, or email us to request one.

 ACCESS: Visitors can follow parts of the original trail on public lands and approximate other parts by following the trail's Mobile App (include when live) and by driving the paved highways that travel near the historical route.
 However, many parts of the original trail are privately owned, have been destroyed by development, are under plow, or cross military or American Indian tribal reserves.
-There is no public trail access across private property and reserves.
+Unless clearly marked, there s no public trail access across private property and reserves.
 Before entering those lands, you must locate the owners and ask their permission.

 Where can I get my Passport stamped?
 Go to the Passport for Your National Parks pages on this website for stamp locations.